Identification & Management of Field Crop Diseases in Victoria

 Cultural Practices

-Carry-over of scald inoculum can be reduced by using crop rotations that avoid consecutive barley crops and ideally a two year or more break between barley crops.
-This allows infected crop residue to breakdown.
-Grazing, burning and cultivation of stubble, volunteers and barley grass, can reduce inoculum loads but do not eliminate the disease as scald will survive on small amounts of remaining residue.
+Carry-over of scald inoculum can be reduced by using crop rotations that avoid consecutive barley crops, ideally with a two year or longer break between barley crops.
+This allows infected crop residue to breakdown naturally, thus reducing the risk of disease carry-over.
+Grazing, burning and cultivation of stubble, volunteers and barley grass, can reduce inoculum loads.
+However, these practices do not eliminate the disease entirely, as the scald pathogen, R. commune can survive on small amounts of remaining residue.
 Scald is also more severe in early sown crops, so avoid early sowing of susceptible varieties, especially in high rainfall areas to reduce the risk of loss caused by scald.

 Resistant Varieties

 Cultivation of resistant varieties gives the best control of scald, with the risk of grain yield and quality loss being greatly reduced by avoiding growing susceptible and very susceptible rated varieties.
-Unfortunately, R. commune is highly variable pathogenically and able to overcome resistances rapidly, mean- ing that many varieties are susceptible to current strains.
-It is important to check a current Victorian Cereal Disease Guide or the NVT website for the resistance status of varieties.
+Unfortunately, R. commune is highly diverse pathogenically, thus capable of rapidly overcoming plant resistances.
+As a result, many varieties are susceptible to current strains.
+It is essential to consult current Victorian Cereal Disease Guide or the NVT website to get to know the resistance status of barley varieties

 Fungicides